NinthTechMC/PistonAndObserver/README.md

 in later versions.
 Every such modification has a config that you can turn off if it causes conflicts with other mods.

-- Doors opening/closing notify observers looking at both door blocks
+- Doors opening/closing notify observers looking at both door blocks.
-- Grass blocks changing between snowed and non-snowed state
+- Grass blocks changing between snowed and non-snowed states.
-- Note blocks changing pitch, instrument, or powered state
+- Note blocks changing pitch, instrument, or powered state.
-- **TODO** Locked state changes for powered Repeaters
+- Redstone Repeaters changing between locked and unlocked states.

 ## Observer API
 This mod provides an API for other mods to integrate into the observer system: